 Ishi Yaki Imo

-Ishi Yaki Imo [石焼き芋] is usually roasted on hot stone and found in small carts.
+Ishi Yaki Imo [石焼き芋] is usually roasted on a hot stone and found in small carts.

-Sweet potatoes are buried in heated pebbles and roasted by indirect heating.
-There are several ways to grill with stone, some Beni Azuma, Naruto Kintoki and Beni Otome.
+The sweet potatoes are buried in heated pebbles and roasted by indirect heating.
+There are several ways to grill with stone, some Beni Azuma, Naruto Kintoki, and Beni Otome.

 We recommend reading: Konbini – Convenience stores in Japan